Natalie2509/english-for-designers/02_first_impression/my-bio.md

 # HELLO!
 My name is Natali and I'm a **graphic designer, student, aspiring entrepreneur and part-time model.**
 Recently started working as a freelancer at Authentic media.
 Specializes in creating print materials, graphic identities, and content for social media.
+He now also specialises in brand marketing strategy.
+It's a great link with graphic design.
+I am able to offer clients comprehensive packages of my services.

 ---